kandiana/canvas-experiments/README.md

 - angle CAB is right
 - the triangle area value is the largest of all triangles that fit above restrictions

+If triangle for the given point A is not found, it won't be drawn.

 [Problem source](https://vk.com/wall-79831037_1869)